How to Adjust Audio Output Settings in Windows 11 (6 Ways) – Step-by-Step Guide

 Drag the slider to set the desired volume level

-4. To switch devices, click the arrow next to the volume slider to expand your audio device options.
+• Step 4: To switch output devices, click the arrow icon next to the volume slider to expand the list of available audio devices.

 Look for the small arrow icon placed directly in front of the speaker icon on the volume slider row, then click it.